anon-blue/anon.blue/README.txt

  eveI     want    to huh?
 What the crap is this?
 Where are all you people?  very nfdfsdfdsfsdfsdfsdfsfdsfsdfdsfsdfsdfsdfsdfsdfdsfsdfsdfsdfon this thing?
     shoneys                                                                    f
 ]]]  I'm not sure wgat to say...
-Damnit *what to say*                asdfasdasdk s  hello world, this is a neat idea                                   SNUS
+Damnit *what to say*                asdfalickmy s  hello world, this is a neat idea                                   SNUS
                   This is the worst day of myhlife.
 Please send help to Whittie r, CAf   StrangI am serious please asend help before it is too late for me

 Is anyone out ejdjdhere litlissssPCILEPICKLE RICK!!!!!!!!!!IICK!!!!
-                0whereismypopscicleeeee      mhellhhroicksdicksdicksdicks
+                riteheremypopscicleeeee      mhellhhroicksdicksdicksdicks
+                                                                       isthisliy
+fefifo
              im bored...
                                       amialoneinhere
                                                                          hi what